refriedjello/custom-ansible-ee/README.md

 The second one is actually a binary file and so the simplest way to extract them both is to launch an instance of the RH "official" image and run `podman cp` against that container instance and those files, as shown below:

-Note: Be sure to do this in the build diretory you are using to keep your files nice and sorted
+Note: Be sure to do this in the build directory you are using to keep your files nice and sorted

 Note: the full-path to the script `dumb-init` is not listed (sadly) but you can always enter the container and search for it if needed.
 The full path is revealed below.

 ```